Vivian Chong

 Recognise their efforts and the positive impact they have on the team.
 Regularly remind them of their accomplishments to reinforce their confidence.

-One of the ways we can combat imposter syndrome is by normalising imposter feelings.
+One of the ways we can combat imposter syndrome is by normalizing imposter feelings.

-When we are willing to share our vulnerabilities, it helps people relate to us and normalises the setbacks they had.
+When we are willing to share our vulnerabilities, it helps people relate to us and normalizes the setbacks they had.

 More importantly, it teaches a lesson in resiliency and pushes them to keep going,